 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

-There is no single prostate cancer treatment that can be used for everyone, but your doctor will recommend one for you which is dependent on several factors, such as the stage of the disease, your age, your general health, your personal preference, as well as how quickly the tumor is likely to grow.
+There is no single prostate cancer treatment that can be used for everyone.
 The main treatment for prostate cancer includes surgery, radiation, chemotherapy, and immunotherapy.

 If you are generally healthy and cancer has not spread, surgery is the best option.
 Surgery is performed during general anesthetic and may involve removing your prostate gland and the tissue around it.
 Following on with radiation therapy, high-energy beams (similar to X-rays) are used to kill the cancer cells, or with chemotherapy, drugs taken by the mouth or through an IV are used to kill cancer cells and shrink the tumors.
 For advanced prostate cancer, immunotherapy is used to use your immune system to fight cancer.

-The procedure you underwent will determine the amount of time you need to spend in Vietnam.
+The length of time spent in Vietnam greatly varies depending on your selected Prostate Cancer Treatment.
+Certain treatments may involve brief hospital admissions, others could mandate extended periods of hospital care.
 After surgery, you may need to stay for around 7 to 14 days.
 For chemotherapy, radiation therapy, and immunotherapy, your length of stay depends on how many cycles are needed for your specific case.

 If you prefer not to undergo any of the treatments mentioned above because of the side effects or your personal reasons, you can discuss with your doctor what your alternatives are.
 For early prostate cancer, you may undergo cryotherapy or cryosurgery.
 If your condition does not cause any symptoms, your doctor may suggest active surveillance.